 Leaseholders at Hebble Wharf have withdrawn their acceptance of the offer to purchase the headlease on Hebble Wharf, following news that the income from ground rents would be substantially less than anticipated.

 According to information supplied by the vendor’s solicitors, it transpired that there would be no ground rent income from about 25% of apartments which were sold last year ‘en bloc’ with 998 year leases (instead of the usual 250 year lease) but with only a peppercorn ground rent payable.

 A majority of the leaseholders decided that the investment required was no longer viable.

 Whether you rent your apartment at Hebble Wharf or own it, the Association aims to keep you informed of any relevant news that might be of interest to you.

-Some news items will appear on this website – but some will not – and to ensure you don’t miss out on anything that could be important to you, please take a moment to complete this short registration form and we will add your name to our Residents email group, through which regular news updates will be issued.
+Some news items will appear on this website – but some will not – and to ensure you don’t miss out on anything that could be important to you, please email the Secretary with the following information:

 For your privacy, messages will be sent to you personally, and we will not publish the full list of email addresses.
 You won’t therefore be able to “reply all” to any message.
 If more than one person at your address wishes to join the email group, please register each name separately.

 If someone at your address (or the apartment owner) is a Member of the Association, we will be happy to circulate messages (including “small ads” with items for sale etc) to other members of this email group – normally within 24 hours of receipt.
 If requested, we can also send the message to Hebble Wharf apartment owners living elsewhere.